x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

 [Install Exchange Mailbox servers using the Setup wizard](deploy-new-installations/install-mailbox-role.md)

 > Learn about using the Setup wizard to install Mailbox servers.

+  Always install the **latest Exchange Cumulative Update** (CU) ([Exchange Server build numbers and release dates | Microsoft Docs](https://docs.microsoft.com/exchange/new-features/build-numbers-and-release-dates?view=exchserver-2019)).
+There is no need to install the RTM build or previous builds and then upgrade to the latest Cumulative Update.
+This is because each Cumulative Update is a full build of the product.

+  Update with **latest Exchange Security Update** (SU) **before** bringing the server online.
+Verify with the Exchange Health Checker script: https://aka.ms/ExchangeHealthChecker.

 [Use unattended mode in Exchange Setup](deploy-new-installations/unattended-installs.md)